Ready to learn more?

 1976 – Luther acquires three octaves of English handbells and Luther’s handbell choir begins.

 1977 – The first “Luther Lecture” is held and is the first “lectureship series” on the Regina campus.
 Internationally acclaimed historian of Christian history, Jaroslav Pelikan (1923-2006) of Yale University was the first speaker in the series and Dr. Martin E. Marty, of the University of Chicago, the second.
 Marty returned in October 2013 to speak at the Luther Lecture held in conjunction with Luther College’s 100th Anniversary.

 1977 – University faculty organize as a bargaining unit within the larger University’s labour union (“Faculty Association”).
 Luther is able to do occasional teaching of courses in religion, under the University’s rubric of a “Humanities” program.
 Luther plays a significant role in establishing the University’s Religious Studies Department.

 1977 – “Elizabethan Evenings” are an annual musical event at the University Campus.

 1978 – Bryan Hillis, is the first student to graduate with a major in “Humanities – Religious Studies” from Luther College at the University of Regina.
-Since 2010, Dr. Hillis has been the President of Luther College.
+Dr. Hillis was President of Luther College from 2010 - 2020.